kode4food/ale/docstring/is-seq.md

 This example will return _#t_ (true).

 Like most predicates, this function can also be negated by prepending the `!` character.
-This means that all of the provided forms must not be valid sequences.
+This means that all the provided forms must not be valid sequences.

 ```scheme
 (!seq? "hello" 99)